hankchau/rec_systems/README.md

 ## Dataset
 The same dataset is used for the different models presented.
 For anonymity, I have only presented a table that captures customer to hedgefund relations in a binary format, where '1' records the existence of a relation between a customer-hedgefund pair, and '0' represents a blank space where no data is available.
 The matrix has a sparsity of 77%.

 Note that each '0' in the table simply corresponds to a **_lack of data_, and not a negative relationship**.
-To trian a neural network, we would need labeled training data in both classes ('1', '0').
+To trian a neural network, we would need labeled training data in both classes ('1' and '0').
 To account for training data with label '0', random negative sampling is used with a ratio of 3 negative instances per positive instance.
-Since negative samples are assumed, and there is an inbalance between positive and negative samples, class weights can be incorporated in training.
+Since negative samples are assumed, and there is an imbalance between positive and negative samples, class weights can be incorporated in training.

 ## Metrics
-Since we are only interested in positive predictions, accuracy no longer determines the model's performance.
-The most important metrics to track are **Validation Loss, and Recall**.
+Since we are mostly interested in positive predictions, accuracy no longer determines the model's performance.
+The important metrics to track are **Validation Loss, and Recall**.
 Validation loss helps prevent overfitting, and recall measures the portion of true positives the model predicts.

 A low precision is also expected and acceptable, since most of our training and validation sets are labeled as negative, and we wouldn't want to discourage our model in predicting '1's.